MarkMcTernan/odapt/README.md

 * ...to present a unified, object repository with EF style optimizations that are entirely persistence store agnostic.

 # Party Slogans:
-"Let the database and the code do what they do best" "ORM's don't exist to spare you from SQL"
+"Let the database and the code do what they do best"<p>
+"ORM's don't exist to spare you from SQL"

 # Status: